-1. INTRODUCTION
+I. INTRODUCTION

 Many practical problems lead us to consider dynamical systems that are piecewise-smooth.
-Examples of such systems include switching circuits, mechanical systems with friction or impacts, and
+Examples of such systems include switching circuits, mechanical systems with friction or impacts, and models of certain managerial and economic systems.

 The phase trajectories of these systems are "sewed" together from separate smooth parts.
 As a parameter is varied, one of the arcs of a periodic trajectory may become tangent to a sewing surface, i.e., to a surface that divides the phase space into domains of different dynamics or crosses through the border of this surface.
-When this happens, the Floquet multipliers of the orbit can change abruptly, leading to a special class of nonlinear dynamic phenomena known as border-collision bifurcations (Feigin, 1970; Feigin, 1994; Nusse and Yorke, 1992; Nusse et al., 1994; di Bernardo et al., 1999).
+When this happens, the Floquet multipliers of the orbit can change abruptly, leading to a special class of nonlinear dynamic phenomena known as border-collision bifurcations [1], [2], [3], [4], [5].